-Sisonke Msimang commutes between South Africa and Australia where she is Programme Director at The Centre for Stories, which collects, preserves and shares stories about migrants, refugees and diverse people and places linked to the Indian Ocean Rim.
+Sisonke Msimang commutes between South Africa and Australia, where she is programme director at The Centre for Stories, which collects, preserves and shares stories about migrants, refugees and diverse people and places linked to the Indian Ocean Rim.
 Sisonke is a writer and activist who worked as the executive director of the Open Society Initiative for South Africa and the Sonke Gender Justice Network.
-Her writing has appeared in the New York Times, Mail and Guardian, The Guardian and Daily Maverick.
+Her writing has appeared in the New York Times, Mail & Guardian, The Guardian, and the Daily Maverick.

 In your TED talk you spoke about the strengths and limitations of storytelling.
 Why do you believe we have come to place so much emphasis on likeable characters and fiction over fact when reality is so much more nuanced, more gritty and complex?

 We are living in an era of over-simplification.
 Reality is nuanced and gritty but also hard and painful often.
 So in our fiction many of us are looking to escape, and in our non-fiction many of us are looking for answers.
 The rise of self-help books is a great example.
 And so as more and more new outlets begin to play in the space of storytelling – in order to make certain kinds of stories more accessible – there is a huge temptation to make those stories and those people more palatable, easier for ‘mainstream’ audiences to relate to.

 What are the ingredients that make a good story and what makes a shoddy, mediocre or downright bad story?

 A great story is authentic.
 It's written in a way that is true to the vernacular of the person telling it.
 That’s pretty much it.
 A shoddy story is one that seeks to hide or project things about its teller – it is invested in things other than itself.
 I guess I’m realising that a good story is one that is true to its own rhythms and cadences, and that completes itself.
 A story can’t be written until its teller has enough distance from it to tell it truthfully.